davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-07/3-short-order/snippet-united-states-supreme-court-1-2.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-07 (short order) (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-07 (short order) (Wikipedia)" ✂️: >-
   The same day [7 April 2025], Chief Justice John Roberts issued a short order temporarily staying Xinis's order, allowing the Trump administration to continue keeping Abrego Garcia in the foreign prison pending immediate further review from the entire Supreme Court.
 citation: >-